 This Frontier Needs Heroes is the moniker of singer-songwriter Brad Lauretti, who in various forms and lineup changes, has spent the past 10 years playing shows all over the world.
-Logging thousands of miles in his car, touring the greatest cities of North America and Europe, selling one record at a time, making one fan at a time.
-This determination and DIY ethos brought him on an epic journey around the world, playing listening rooms, clubs, house concerts, and festival stages.
 One night with Brad will run the gamut of all human emotions from humour, hedonism, activism and heartbreaking sadness.
 From Folk-rock anthems, to indie folk, flares of psychedelic, alt-country, to straight up storytelling you get it all in one song.
 Influenced by songwriters like John Prine, Billy Bragg, Kris Kristofferson, and Townes Van Zandt his timeless songs mix love, humor, and protest seamlessly to get you through the tough times.
+Logging thousands of miles in his car, touring the greatest cities of North America and Europe, selling one record at a time.
+This determination and DIY ethos brought him on an epic journey around the world, playing listening rooms, clubs, house concerts, and festival stages.

 This Frontier Needs Heroes has released four albums This Frontier Needs Heroes, The Future, Hooky and Real Job.

 He is currently working on a new album with producer Johnny Irion.

 "We're warning you now: You might fall in love with someone in the room during this band's set.
 So genuine, so commanding, so deceptively simple is TFNH's music that, before you know it, something inside you has shifted - suddenly your staring into someone else's eyes from across the bar." -Folio Weekly (Jacksonville, FL)